Ashtamudi Lake: Flora

 Ashtamudi Estuary has mangroves Avicennia officinalis, Brugiera gymnorrhiza and Sonneratia caseolaris as also 43 species of marshy and mangrove associates including two endangered species Syzygium travancoricum (endangered species according to the Red Data Book of Indian Plants) and Calamus rotang in the Terrestrial system.
 These species offer excellent scope for development of marine bioreserve to promote eco-tourism in the estuarine of the lake.
 IUCN lists the two endangered species in IUCN 2008.
 The total number of Syzygium travancoricum is reported to be very small, not more than 200.
 The major threats to the endangered species are reportedly draining of the wet lands and conversion into paddy fields.
+A total of 52 species of phytoplankton have been documented in the estuary, representing 35 families and 10 classes.